 No matter what form of publishing writers strive for (traditional, self-publishing or hybrid) or what genre or age group you write for, you need to learn the craft of writing.
 This can be achieved through college and graduate level courses on writing and studying children's literature.

 But that is not practical advice for many writers.
-Many writers, I dare say most writers, take online writing workshops, local writing courses at their community college, attend writers' conferences, read writer blogs or read books on craft.
+Many writers, I dare say most writers, take online writing workshops, local writing courses at their community college, attend writers' conferences, read writer blogs and/or read books on craft.

 I also suggest joining twitter.
 There is an active writing community and it's a good source for locating writing workshops.
 Use the hashtags #WritingCommunity, #WritingConferences #WritingWorkshops #WritingClasses

-Spend time at the library reading, especially, if you are interested
+Spend time at the library reading, especially if you are interested

 in writing board books, picture books, easy readers or early chapter books.
 I